 As an American traveller, the UK Border is one of the most strict I have gone through.
 You may remember my friend Steve who is an American citizen, who was deported back to the US because he didn’t have a Visa.
 I had become accustomed to being grilled during the passport check each time I entered the UK.
 I made sure to be prepared to show my itinerary to confirm that I had onward travel.
-I longed for some kind of immigration fast pass!
+An immigration fast pass would come in handy!

 Recently though, I noticed a change in the airport immigration officers.
 I was still going to England frequently but I didn’t get a lot of questions like I had before.
 Instead, they started trying to sell me on the UK Registered Traveller program telling me how I would save time.
 It’s kind of like the UK’s version of Global Entry.

 I met the criteria to apply for the UK Registered Traveller program because I had traveled to the UK more than 4 times in the last 24 months and I am from one of the eligible countries.
 Anyone who has a UK Visa can also apply.
 It just costs £70, and if you are not accepted you get £50 back.

 It is more expensive than Global Entry.
 Global Entry costs $100 for five years and also includes the TSA precheck program.
 The TSA precheck program helps you get through security at participating US airports.
 On the plus side, the application process for the UK Registered Traveller program is much simpler and faster than what I had to go through for the US Global Entry service.